Skip to navigation Skip to content

 Family member of a refugee or former refugee at the time of arrival + Read more ...

-For the purpose of the NARWP and Qualifying Residence exemptions, family members include the following:
+For this purpose, family members include the following:

 Was the customer a family member of a refugee or former refugee at the time that the refugee or former refugee arrived in Australia?